 It has become clear to RGH that local regulations are not sufficient to ensure that future development in the Village Growth area will be beneficial to the Town and its environment.
 Therefore, members continue to actively participate in planning meetings and in application review hearings for proposed large-scale projects to ensure that they, as well, serve the present and future needs of the town.

 While RGH has broader concerns than just the proposed supermarket, our current focus is on challenging the Hannaford proposal in Environmental Court beginning November 30, 2015.
 To do this, we need to raise funds to pay our expert consultants and our talented and generous attorney.
-Since 2011, we have raised $133,000 through grants, fundraising and community-building events, and the generosity of almost 200 individuals.
+Since 2011, we have raised over $200,000 through grants, fundraising and community-building events, and the generosity of almost 200 individuals.
 You can contribute in two ways:

 Checks made payable to Preservation Trust of Vermont, with memo indicating RGH.
 Give to your contact RGH member or mail to Preservation Trust, 104 Church Street, Burlington, VT 05401.